Build It Yourself: Creative DIY Outdoor Furniture Ideas

 Materials You’ll Need:

-5. Strong rope (natural fiber like sisal or heavy-duty synthetic rope) or heavy-duty chain
+5. Strong rope (natural fibre such as sisal or hard-wearing synthetic rope) or hard-wearing chain

-6. Eye bolts (minimum 4, rated for sufficient weight)
+6. Eyebolts (at least 4, designed for sufficient weight)

 9. Measuring tape